OldManUmby/DND.SRD.Wiki/README.md

 ### What is D&D 5E SRD REmastered?

-This is an adaptation of the D&D 5E SRD available in Markdown (.MD), Microsoft Word (.DOCX), Adobe InCopy/InDesign (.ICML), and many other publishing formats.
-Please report any issues or discrepancies with the formats or within the material itself; see Discussions & Issues below.
+This is an adaptation of the D&D 5E SRD REformatted in Markdown (.MD) for easy export to other publishing formats.
+Please report any issues or discrepancies within the material itself; see Discussions & Issues below.

 **The Systems Reference Document (SRD)** contains guidelines for publishing content under the Open-Gaming License (OGL).
 The [Dungeon Masters Guild](http://dungeonmastersguild.com/) also provides self-publishing opportunities for individuals and groups.
 The OGL and Dungeon Masters Guild offer different kinds of publishing opportunities.
 For an overview of the programs, please visit the official [Wizards SRD page](http://dnd.wizards.com/articles/features/systems-reference-document-srd) to compare the programs.

-The publishing documents contained herein were REmastered line-by-line into Markdown format and then exported to the other publishing formats to be utilized in your own 5E projects.
+The material contained herein was REmastered line-by-line into Markdown format to be utilized in your own 5E projects.
 I have painstakingly converted the original Wizard's SRD v5.1 PDF to markdown, plus all errata from the _Nov 2018 update_.
 For more information, please visit the [SRD Wiki](https://srd.wiki).

 <details>
  <summary>Why Markdown format?</summary>